Faculty

 Strong Memorial Hospital and Highland Hospital

-Steven Goldstein was recently appointed to the NIH Clinical Center Hospital Research Board and is a member of the Accreditation Council of Graduate Medical Education International Board.
-He recently completed a three-year term on the ACGME, its Board Executive Committee, AHA Board of Directors and AHA’s Committee on Clinical Leadership.
-During his term, he served as chairman of the AHA Regional Policy Board 2 and was the board liaison to the section for long-term care and rehabilitation, as well as serving as a member of the AHA committee on health reform.
+Steven Goldstein was recently appointed to the NIH Clinical Center Hospital Research Board.
+He was chosen by New York state Gov. Hochul as a member of the Independent Advisory Commission (Clinical Staffing).
+Goldstein currently serves as a member of the Accreditation Council of Graduate Medical Education International Board and recently completed six-year terms on the ACGME and AHA Committee on Clinical Leadership and the ACGME’s board executive committee, as well as a three-year term on the AHA board of directors.
+During his term on the AHA Board, he served as chairman of the AHA Regional Policy Board 2, was the board liaison to the Section for Long-Term Care and Rehabilitation and served as a member of the AHA committee on health reform.

 Bea Grause, RN, JD